Albers School of Business and Economics has a reputation as one of the premier business schools in the Northwest.

 Both our undergraduate and graduate programs are consistently ranked among the best in the country.
 The 2016 U.S. News & World Report ranking of undergraduate business programs puts Albers in the top 40 private business schools in the U.S. Among specialty programs, our undergraduate finance program was ranked #11 in the nation, which is tops in the Northwest and second on the West Coast, and our accounting program was tied for #13 (2nd in the Northwest and 3rd on the West Coast).

-Albers’s part-time MBA program has been recognized as #61 in the nation, according to the latest issue of U.S. News & World Report's "America's Best Graduate Schools 2016," which is 2nd in Washington and the Northwest.
-Our Executive MBA program has also been highly ranked in U.S. News & World Report, placing in the top 25 six out of the last seven years.
+Albers’s part-time MBA program has been recognized as #42 in the nation, according to the latest issue of U.S. News & World Report's "America's Best Graduate Schools 2019," which is 2nd in Washington and the Northwest.
+Our Executive MBA program has also been highly ranked in U.S. News & World Report, placing in the top 25 nine out of the last ten years and currently standing at #11.

 Albers's location offers quick and easy access to the business community in the Seattle area.
 In just a few minutes you can be in the center of the city, taking in culture and interacting with business and community leaders.